JuliaData/DataFrames.jl/docs/src/man/basics.md

-- then from this directory we need to move to the directory where `german.csv` is stored; we use `joinpath` as this is a recommended way to compose paths to resources stored on disk in an operating system independent way  (remember that Widnows and Unix differ as they use either `/` or `\` as path separator - `joinpath` is a function to make sure we are not running into issues with this);
+- then from this directory we need to move to the directory where `german.csv` is stored; we use `joinpath` as this is a recommended way to compose paths to resources stored on disk in an operating system independent way  (remember that Widnows and Unix differ as they use either `/` or `\` as path separator; the `joinpath` function ensures we are not running into issues with this);
 - then we read the CSV file; the second argument to `CSV.read` is `DataFrame` to indicate that we want to read in the file into a `DataFrame` (as `CSV.read` allows for many different target formats of data it can read-into).

-You can see that Julia's representation (unlike Python's Pandas) displays the data type of the column, In our case, it is an `Int64`, and a `String`.
+You can see that DataFrames.jl (unlike Python's Pandas) displays the data type of the column, In our case, it is an `Int64`, or `String`.

 To access the columns directly (i.e. without copying) you can use `german.Sex`, `german."Sex"`, `german[!, :Sex]` or `german[!, "Sex"]`.
 The two latter syntaxes are more flexible as they allow